Greece Moments Greece Moments

 höhle philoktetes kabiren limnos

-The rugged coastline at the Kabir sanctuary
+The rugged coastline at the Sanctuary of the Cabiri

 höhle philoktetes meer limnos griechenland

-Entrance to the cave
+Entrance to the cave at

 limnos ausflüge höhle philoktetes

-The small stone beach inside
+The small rocky beach inside

 aliki beach limnos lemnos

-Aliki Beach with the salt lake Alyki in the background
+Aliki Beach with the Alyki Salt Lake

 limnos salzseen landschaft osten

-The east of Limnos: grain fields, salt lakes and miles of beaches
+The east of Limnos: grain fields, salt lakes, and miles of beaches

 limnos salzseen alyki

-The largest salt lake Alyki
+The largest salt lake, Alyki

 Geheimtipp Griechenland Limnos Natur